Secure Package Management

 Summary

 Supply chain attacks exploit default configurations and implicit trust in package registries.
-Moving to pnpm with a committed build policy, using uv with hashed wheel-only installs, delaying newly published package versions, and adding optional Linux isolation with bwrap will significantly reduce exposure while preserving practical developer workflows.
+Moving to pnpm with a committed build policy, using uv with committed native locks and strict sync behavior, and delaying newly published package versions will significantly reduce exposure while preserving practical developer workflows.